WHMHammer/robust-mini-batch-gradient-descent/README.md

 ## TODO

-- Debug Huber Loss

-- Implement the convolutional pre-processing step
+- Implement the convolutional pre-processing step and test its effectiveness

-- Test the cases where a specific range of true samples are replaced by adversary contamination

-- Find the failure boundaries of the model under different types of contamination
+- Find the failure boundaries of the polynomial regression model under different types of contamination

-- Test whether the model still works when the fitted power is not equal to the true power

 - Finish the final report and add it to the repo